Repped

 Upcoming Repped Schedule:

-Sept/Oct: Celebrating Latinx Communities:
+Sept-Oct: Celebrating Latinx Communities:

-Sun, Sept 14th: Deep Relaxation: Yoga Nidra & Sound Bath for Stress Relief
+Sun, Sept 14th: Deep Relaxation: Yoga Nidra & Sound Bath for Stress Relief with Johanna Olivas

 *Proceeds of this workshop will be going to Ayuda — See details below.
 Please reach out to us if you are in need of financial assistance to attend this workshop: hello@extendyoga.com

-Come experience a deeply restorative evening designed to calm your nervous system and melt away stress.
+Come experience a deeply restorative practice designed to calm your nervous system and melt away stress.
 This special offering blends Yoga Nidra, a guided meditation practice often called “yogic sleep,” with the healing vibrations of a Sound Bath.
 As you rest comfortably, you’ll be guided into a state between wakefulness and sleep where deep relaxation, emotional release, and inner balance can naturally unfold.

 Following the Yoga Nidra journey, you’ll be immersed in a soothing soundscape of crystal singing bowls, chimes, and gentle percussion—designed to support nervous system regulation, reduce anxiety, and restore energetic harmony.
 No prior experience is needed—just bring your mat, a cozy setup, and a willingness to rest.
 Come reset your mind, body, and spirit in this peaceful, heart-centered space.